joe-allvision/mass-op/Mavlink Flight Sim with LangGraph and CrewAI/README.md

 ## Overview

-In addition, this project also tests the ability for CrewAI and LangGraph to be used in the same code base.
-This was done with the hypothesis that each may develop their own strengths and identifying their interoperability early poses benefits.
-It also offers human-in-the-loop interactions through feedback at set points of this process.
+In addition, this project integrates agents crews built in CrewAI as nodes in LangGraph.
+This approach joins the ergonomics of CrewAI and the flexibility of LangGraph.
+Ihis pattern also enables human-in-the-loop interactions through feedback at defined points in the agentic workflow.

-Important note: these agents are simply creating the plan given the inputs.
-The simulated flight is a script where the agents input their plans' waypoints into a predefined process.
-(Starting the aircraft, testing it's calibration and other necessities to begin the simulation)
+In this workflow, agents create a flight plan based on high-level guidance for a search and rescue mission and predefined processes.
+The simulated flight is a MAVlink script; the agents generate the waypoints and append them to the flight script.

 ## Setup